-Course design.
+Course structuring services.
 Once they have designed the activities, educators will be able to create courses around them with specific learning objectives.
-A course will be a structured activity.
-The educator will be able to create teams in which students will be registered for engaging in classwork.
+A course will be a working area for a specific theme in which students will be able to work in teams in assigned digital workspaces.
 The teacher will control access to the course through a code.
-The educator will also be able to review analytics information on student engagement with the objective of adapting activities to best meet student needs.
+Students will be able to register to the course and team workspace.